bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

 ## Trigger the webhook event

 Webhooks fire when shoppers perform actions on the storefront and when users make changes in the control panel.
-They also fire when updates are made via API.
-Trigger the webhook you just created by performing the following actions in your BigCommerce control panel.
+They will also fire when you make changes using an API.
+Trigger the webhook you just created by performing the following actions in your BigCommerce control panel:

 1. Navigate to **Products** > [**View**](https://login.bigcommerce.com/deep-links/manage/products).
 2. Edit a product and change something like **name** or **description**.